virginiaequitycenter/cville-equity-atlas/docs/README.md

 If needed, review documentation on [working with the Github repo and command line](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/docs/command-line.md) before installing Jekyll and working with the site locally.

+These steps are only necessary for the first time you run this project locally.
+For future work, skip to step 5.

 1. Install Jekyll and check other prerequisites following their documentation: [Jekyll Quickstart Guide](https://jekyllrb.com/docs/).
 Please see me if you'd like assistence with this step.

 2. Clone this Git repository: